-ACADEMIC (SAP) PROBATION
+ACADEMIC PROBATION

-Students who lose eligibility due to not meeting SAP requirements and who successfully appeal the loss of eligibility may be placed on probation for one academic period and will remain eligible for financial aid.
-Additionally, if the appeal is granted, the student on probation may be subject to an Academic Plan.
+Students who lose eligibility due to not meeting the SAP requirements and who successfully appeal the loss of eligibility will be placed on Probation for at least one academic period.
+If appeal is granted the student is placed on Probation and remains eligible for financial aid.
+Students on probation may be subject to an Academic Plan.
+Students must be evaluated against the syllabi of any courses attended as well as the Academic Plan conditions.

-Academic Plan